ionic-team/ionic-docs/src/pages/utilities/config.md

 # Config

-The Config lets you configure your entire app or specific platforms.
-You can set the tab placement, icon mode, animations, and more here.
+The Config lets you configure your entire app.
+You can set the tab button layout, icon mode, animations, and more here.

 ## Usage